Final Fantasy IV (2007 video game): Music

 Square Enix held a casting for a vocalist to sing a rendition of Final Fantasy IV's "Theme of Love" composed by Nobuo Uematsu.
 Megumi Ida was selected from approximately 800 applicants to perform the song "Tsuki no Akari" (月の明り).
 The song was arranged by Kenichiro Fukui, with the lyrics penned by scenario writer Takashi Tokita.
 It only appears in the Japanese release of the game, over the ending credits - international versions cut the song in its entirety and replace it with a music track from the game itself.

 Reception

-As of July 9, 2008, the game has sold 612,044 copies in Japan.
+As of July 2008, the game has sold 612,044 copies in Japan.
 Worldwide it has sold 1.1 million copies.

 Final Fantasy IV was well received by critics.
+Review aggregator Metacritic reports the game having an average rating of 85/100 for the DS version based on 52 reviews, and the iOS version and average rating of 89/100 based on 6 reviews, both indicating 'generally favorable' reviews.
 It was a nominee for Best RPG on the Nintendo DS in IGN's 2008 video game awards.

 Writing for TechRadar, Christian de Looper and Emma Boyle called the remake one of the best Nintendo DS games they played.
 Dorkly's Tristan Cooper placed the game at #20 on a list of the best Nintendo DS games and said the remake made Final Fantasy IV feel even more epic.
 Lifewire's Alex Williams called the game one of the best role-playing games on the Nintendo DS and highlighted its complex, character-driven plot.
+GameSpot called Final Fantasy IV "easily among the best-looking 3D games on the Nintendo DS", lauding the game as sometimes "in many ways more poignant and impressive than it was all those years ago", ultimately giving the game a 9/10.